-The Texas Department of Health Services requires that ALL STUDENTS attending school in Texas MUST have upto-date immunizations prior to ENROLLMENT in school.
-Letters of Exemption from the State of Texas MUST be current within last 2 years.
+The Texas Department of Health Services requires that ALL STUDENTS attending school in Texas MUST have upto-date immunizations uploaded to Magnus Health prior to ENROLLMENT in school.
+Letters of Exemption from the State of Texas MUST be current within the last 2 years.
 Medical Exemptions must be renewed annually unless a lifelong exemption has been granted.
 It is MANDATORY that we comply with the state health regulations.
 It is the parent or guardian's responsibility to provide a current immunization record to the school.
 We must receive documentation of a compliant Immunization Record in order for students to: